dalilagiu98/EpicBenchmark/README.md

 🧠👀 Make your quiz: Test your knowledge in computer science with this copy of Epicode's Benchmark app with ten questions. <br/>
 ⭐️💬 Leave a feedback: Once you received your result you can leave us a feedback with an optional comment. <br/>
-🔗🚀 Connect to Epicode: At the end there's a direct link to Epicode's web page. <br/>

 ## Techonologies Used 💻